 HIV is found throughout all the tissues of the body but is transmitted via the body fluids of an infected person (semen, vaginal fluids, blood, and breast milk).

-HIV and AIDS: Meanings and definitions
+HIV and AIDS: What are they?

 HIV is the virus, which attacks the T-cells (CD-4 cells) in the immune system.
 AIDS is the syndrome, which appears in the advanced stage of HIV infection.

 HIV infection can cause AIDS to develop.
 However, it is possible to be infected with HIV without developing AIDS.
 Without treatment, the HIV infection can progress and, eventually, it will develop into AIDS in the vast majority of cases.
 Once someone has received an AIDS diagnosis, it will always carry over with them in their medical history.

 HIV can be passed from one person to another through blood-to-blood and sexual contact.

 HIV is a retrovirus that infects the vital organs and cells of the human immune system.

 The virus progresses in the absence of antiretroviral therapy (ART) - a drug therapy that slows or prevents the growth of new HIV viruses.